percona/pmm/docs/install-pmm/install-pmm-server/aws/limit_access.md

-# Limit Access to the instance
+# Limit Access to an AWS instance

 In the **Security Group** section, which acts like a firewall, you may use the preselected option `Create new based on seller settings` to create a security group with recommended settings.
 In the **Key Pair** select an already set up EC2 key pair to limit access to your instance.